hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's Paradox and the backdoor criterion.md

 ## Medical Trials

 Suppose we are comparing two treatments for a disease.
 Suppose the disease has two severity levels, and everyone who catches it either dies or is cured.
 In other words, suppose we have an observed distribution over three binary variables.
-The following are some imaginary data (showing the fraction of observed patients with a positive outcome $O$:
+The following are some imaginary data (showing the fraction of observed patients with a positive outcome $O$):

 | | **Treatment T = 1** | **Treatment T = 2** |
 |**Severity S = Low**| 18/20 | 71/103